What impact does ‘mild’ ICP have on the baby?

 Why does cervical damage cause preterm labour?

-Scientists think that damage to the cervix makes it easier for infections to travel to the womb, resulting in preterm labour.
-Our researchers have developed a new way to study how this happens, so that we can prevent premature birth and problems it causes. -
+Scientists think cervix damage makes it easier for infections to get to the womb, leading to preterm labour.
+Our team developed a way to study how this happens. -

 The QUIPP app: helping doctors decide who is at risk of premature birth

-Researchers in Tommy’s Prematurity Clinic are helping develop an app that will reduce unnecessary hospital admissions for women with symptoms of premature labour. -
+Researchers in Tommy’s Prematurity Clinic are helping develop an app that will reduce unnecessary hospital admissions for women with symptoms of preterm labour. -

 How does induction of labour affect educational achievement later in life?